DavesCodeMusings/esptool-vscode/README.md

 The esptool module can be installed with pip, like this:
 `py -m pip install esptool`

-## 1.0.0 Release Notes
+## 1.1.0 Release Notes
-Initial release.
+Added a device selection prompt for when multiple devices are attached.